-I signed up for all the Vegan communities I could find.
-I felt guilty about the environmental impact and animal suffering I had caused.
+When I first started my whole food plant-based lifestyle, I signed up for all the Vegan communities I could find.
+I began feeling guilty about the environmental impact and animal suffering I had caused.
 My daily newsfeeds cemented my belief that that a strict Vegan life is the only way to be.
 Compassion for animals consumed me.
 The idea of eating meat sickened me, and I started having a hard time with others eating meat.
 I became close-minded and defensive about the subject.

 I realized that I needed to look at things more holistically.